wersady/backpacktf-classifieds-parser/README.md

 ## Installation
 First, you'll need to install [Node.js](https://nodejs.org) and then download `app.js` from this github repo.

 Place `app.js` in a folder somewhere and open it with a text/code editor.
-Near the top of the file you see `const bpApiToken = "";`.
+Near the top of the file you'll see `const bpApiToken = "";`.
 You'll need to put your [backpack.tf access token](https://next.backpack.tf/account/api-access) inside the quotes and save.

-Next, open a command prompt,navigate the the folder you put `app.js` in, and install the following Node modules:
+Next, open a command prompt, navigate to the folder you put `app.js` in, and install the following Node modules:
 ```
 npm install ws
 npm install reconnecting-websocket